CtrlK

 Completeness

-Clearly answers both what ('frames coding-agent work sessions with explicit intent capture and drift monitoring') and when ('when a session transitions from planning/Q&A to implementation for coding tasks, refactors, feature builds, bug fixes, or other multi-step execution where scope drift is a risk') with an explicit 'Use when' clause.
+Clearly answers both what ('frames coding-agent work sessions with explicit intent capture and drift monitoring') and when ('Use when a session transitions from planning/Q&A to implementation for coding tasks, refactors, feature builds, bug fixes, or other multi-step execution where scope drift is a risk').
+The 'Use when' clause is explicit and detailed.

 3 / 3